perlmaster/shellscripts/README.md

-shells - Find all the files that are shell scripts choosedir.sh - chooese a directory from a list of directories text-to-pdf - convert a text file to PDF
+shells - Find all the files that are shell scripts choosedir.sh - chooese a directory from a list of directories text-to-pdf - convert a text file to PDF curses.sh - module containing functions to manipulate the screen test1.sh - a testing script which uses curses.sh